tanzilzubair/google_mobile_ads_manager/README.md

 ```

 ## Interstitial Ads
 Interstitial Ads are interacted with through a fully self-managing queue instance of  `ManagedInterstitialAdQueue`,  similar to Rewarded Ads.
-The queue contains a number of `InterstitialAd`s determined by `InterstitialAdInitializer.count`, and automatically disposes an Ad once its shown, and loads another in its place.
+The queue contains a number of `InterstitialAd`s determined by `InterstitialAdInitializer.count`, and automatically disposes an Ad once it's shown, and loads another in its place.
 In this way, a small number of ads are always preloaded and ready to be shown, cutting down on waiting times.

 The queue can be initialized by providing an instance of `InterstitialAdInitializer` to `initializeSDK` during SDK initialization, Alternatively, they can also be initialized at any time by calling